fomightez/structurework/spartan_fixer/README.md

                       the defaults of 'A' and '1', respectively, for those values if none provided.

-### typical examples of use of command line version
+### Typical examples of use of command line version
 #### Typical run
 $ `python SPARTAN08_Fixer.py spartanPDBfile.pdb`